 Three PhD students share what they most value in supervisors

 Ahmed Shamso, Zaynab Jawad, and Yu Xia, PhD Candidates at Imperial College, explain what characteristics they most value in supervisors.

 Welcoming new research students

 In some cases, you may wish to make contact with your new student prior to enrolment to provide advice on general background reading and to encourage an initial literature survey on the research topic.
 You should also highlight the College’s Success Guide for postgraduate research students.
-Imperial Student Space also offers advice on social, wellbeing and practical issues which can impact on the student experience, as well as suggesting ways in which students can get the most out of their time at the College.
+Imperial Student Support Zone also offers advice on social, wellbeing and practical issues which can impact on the student experience, as well as suggesting ways in which students can get the most out of their time at the College.
 You may wish to draw your student’s attention to these web resources.

 When your new student arrives, it is important that they understand what facilities are available to them both within the department, and more widely across the College.
 A health and safety induction must form part of this introduction.
 You should also encourage your student(s) to attend the College’s and departmental welcome events.
 If your student starts outside the normal study period, please ensure they receive a full induction to your group and the department.